Wood saturators: choosing your saturator

-The term "saturator" has been chosen by players in the wood protection and maintenance products market for its primary meaning: saturation.
+The term "saturator" has been chosen by professionals in the wood protection and maintenance products market for its primary meaning: saturation.
 That is to say, the penetration of a liquid into the wood material in depth to the point where it is not absorbed..

 That's why it's a good idea to opt for the saturator because it has many advantages: